appbaseio/reactive-manual/content/getting-started/reactivemaps.md

 ![](https://i.imgur.com/QwFq2CP.png)

 This is how the map component's UI would look like.
 Notice how it is rendering the magnitude values of the earthquake in place of the marker pins.
-We achieved this via `onData` prop in the ReactiveMap component:
+We achieved this via `onData` prop in the ReactiveGoogleMap component:

 ```js
 onData={(result) => ({